typicalname0/spacemy.xyz/README.md

 If you would like to contribute, please fork this and make a pull request.
 ## Credits
-Though SpaceMy is actively being developed by a community of 50+ people (private), we'd like to give our thanks for a few amazing contributions.
+Though SpaceMy is actively being developed by a community of 70+ people (private), we'd like to give our thanks for a few amazing contributions.

 - Logo: Sentaku
 - Inspiration: Everyone who has helped me work on this project, and all the amazing people in our discord.
 - Programming: TypicalName, ezist, pizzaboxer, lolita, kermeet, KJF
-- Website Design: TypicalName, pizzaboxer
+- Website Design: TypicalName, pizzaboxer, ezist
 - Words of encouragement:  lighterlightbulb AKA carrot AKA swirlin AKA karrot AKA qarrot (@lighterlightbulb)

 ## Setup